hpc/mpifileutils/doc/markdown/dcmp.1.md

 % DCMP(1)

 # NAME
-dcmp - distributed cmp program
+dcmp - distributed *cmp(1)* program

 # SYNOPSIS
 **dcmp [OPTION] SOURCE DEST **

 # DESCRIPTION
 Parallel MPI application to recurseively walk, and then compare files with the same name that live in different directories.
+This tools is similar to *cmp(1)*.
+Also, it will tell you how many files in two different directories are the same (or different), out of the total set of files and directories.

-dcmp prrovides functionality similar to cmp.
+dcmp prrovides functionality similar to *cmp(1)*.

 # OPTIONS
 -b, \--base